 Lettuce-Almost any variety of leaf lettuce will work in a container.
 Head lettuce doesn’t grow as well since it needs a bit more space than leaf lettuce.
 For more information on growing lettuce, check out this post.

 Carrots-Shorter varieties will do best unless you have a very deep container.
-Carrots roots go down much farther than the actual carrot itself.
-Ones that are suitable for clay soil like Parisian, Danvers Half-Long, and Little Finger Baby make great carrots to grow in containers.
+Carrot roots go down much farther than the actual carrot itself.
+Ones that are suitable for clay soil like Parisian, Danvers Half-Long, Nantes, and Little Finger Baby make great carrots to grow in containers.
 Read more about growing carrots here.

 Peas-Sugar Ann is a compact snap pea and Little Marvel and Maestro are compact green peas that will do well in containers.
 You can learn more about growing peas here.

-Peppers-King Arthur is a red full-sized bell pepper that grows on a compact plant and is great for containers and Candy Cane Red is a “snack size” or “lunchbox” pepper that is perfect for container gardening and comes in a variety of colors.
+Peppers-King Arthur is a red full-sized bell pepper that grows on a compact plant and is great for containers.
+Yum-Yum is a “snack size” or “lunchbox” pepper that is perfect for container gardening and comes in a variety of colors.
 See this post for more information about how to grow peppers.

 Herbs-Many types of herbs do well in containers.
 You can often plant several herbs together in one container or plant one herb among a few varieties of flowers.
 Oregano is particularly well suited to this arrangement.

 Flowers-I also like to include a few flowers in the containers among the vegetables.
 If I don’t have room, I’ll place a container or two of flowers near the vegetables.
 A few marigolds or petunias will add lots of beauty to your container garden.
 The flowers will also help ensure that bees visit your vegetables so everything gets pollinated.

 Vegetables Not Suited for Containers